 Rome's history spans more than two and a half thousand years, since its legendary founding in 753 BC.
 Rome is one of the oldest continuously occupied cities in Europe.
 It is referred to as "The Eternal City", a notion expressed by ancient Roman poets and writers.

-Rome is very well connected, in 1 hour and 30 mins/ 2 hours can be reached by train or car.
+Rome is very well connected to Umbria, in 1 hour and 30 mins/ 2 hours can be reached by train or car.

 A centre of medieval European trade and finance and one of the wealthiest cities of the time, Florence is considered the birthplace of the Renaissance, and has been called "the Athens of the Middle Ages".